 Salary by region

-Explore the average UK Back End Developer salary by location:
+Explore the average UK back-end developer salary by location:

-- London: £45,300
+- London: £52,900

-- South West of England: £33,000
+- South East of England: £47,380

-Job prospects for Back End Developers
+Job prospects for back-end developers

 Businesses worldwide are beginning to branch out into mobile, AI, app development and cloud-based tech, which has prompted an IT budget increase and team expansion plans.
 This is set to drive up an already high demand for tech professionals.

 Big data is helping businesses gain better strategic insights and to create personalised customer experiences.
-Many of them are turning to AI technology for fast data processing at a large scale, which has pushed up demand for Back End Developers with AI and machine learning skills, and a good understanding of statistics and probability.
+Many of them are turning to AI technology for fast data processing at a large scale, which has pushed up demand for back-end developers with AI and machine learning skills, and a good understanding of statistics and probability.

 The integration of AI into business practices has also increased the need for developers with an excellent understanding of IT security and risk.
-Research has shown that IT security is one of the key skills for tech professionals in 2019 and beyond.
+Research has shown that IT security is one of the key skills for tech professionals in 2020 and beyond.

 Because specialised tech professionals are so hard to find, businesses have started hiring more contractors into their teams to help supplement skills gaps.
 Our expert IT recruiters are here to help you hire top tech talent today.

 The value of a developer career over the coming years will depend on their knowledge of cloud-based systems, programming languages (.NET(C#/.ASP), Java, PHP), automation scripting and how adaptable they can be when embracing new technologies.